AlaskaAirlines/AuroReactDemo/PROJECT_SETUP.md

     <script src="https://unpkg.com/@webcomponents/webcomponentsjs@2/webcomponents-loader.js" defer></script>
     ```

+1. Add a file called `webcomponents.js` in the `src` directory.
+You will add any additional Web Component imports here.
+After you import a component here, you can use it throughout the rest of your application.
+For now, just import `ods-button`.

+    ```js
+    import '@alaskaairux/ods-button';
+    ```

 1. Next, update `index.js` to import the Orion Components once the polyfills have loaded.
+This guarantees that Web Components are not defined until the browser polyfills are ready.

     ```js
     import * as serviceWorker from './serviceWorker';

+    // add this line
     window.addEventListener('WebComponentsReady', () => {
         return import('./webcomponents');
     });

     ReactDOM.render(<App />, document.getElementById('root'));
-    ```

-1. Add a file called `webcomponents.js` in the `src` directory.
-You will add any additional Web Component imports here.
-This guarantees that Web Components are not defined until the browser polyfills are ready.
-For now, just import `ods-button`

-    ```js
-    import '@alaskaairux/ods-button';
     ```

 1. In `App.js`, import the Orion Design Tokens from the npm package.
 The design tokens need to be available for the component to render.